endless-sky/endless-sky-wiki/CreatingMissions.md

 deadline [<days#> [<multiplier#>]]
 ```

 The number of days you have to complete the mission.
 If the number of days is left out (i.e. the line is just the word `deadline`), a default deadline is calculated.
 If you specify a "multiplier", the number of hyperspace jumps between the mission source and the mission destination is used to pick a sane deadline.
+If the mission has waypoints or stopovers then the number of jumps needed to visit all waypoints and stopovers before reaching the destination is used.
 The default multiplier value is `2`, and the default days value is `0`.
 The mission's deadline is then calculated using the formula:

 `days + multiplier * (number of hyperspace jumps to the destination)`